uliska/scheme-book/intro/README.md

 # LilyPond's Scheme

-LilyPond uses *Scheme* as its extension language - but it has to be noted that this is only half of the story.
-In order not to get confused it's crucial to have a clear idea of the actual implications.
+LilyPond uses *Scheme* as its extension language, OK.
+But it has to be noted that this is only half of the story, and in order not to get confused it's crucial to have a clear idea of what this actually means.

+## *Why* An Extension Language?

+LilyPond adheres to the concept of compiling plain text input files.
+This makes it possible to include compiler instructions beyond the basic *contents* in the files, and these are written using an *extension language*.
+Programs could use arbitrary languages or even invent their own, but in LilyPond's case it was a natural choice to use Scheme, as it is the official extension language of [GNU](http://gnu.org), GNU LilyPond's parenting organization and application framework.

+LilyPond's internal architecture is also based heavily on Scheme, and as a consequence you can interact with LilyPond's internals the same way, as a developer working on LilyPond *or* a user writing input files.
+This makes the potentials of the extension language so incredibly powerful.

 ## *What* Is Scheme?